Planting the Wildflower Garden of your Dreams, in 5 Easy Steps!

 5- Sow Your Seed!

 So now you’ve got some sweat on your brow and you’re ready to plant!
 There are many effective installation techniques, but again, the size of the project will probably determine which makes the most sense for you.
 The two methods that are probably most advisable for the home-owner are 1) the old fashioned hand-broadcast method (for smaller jobs), and 2) the use of a rotary or “cyclone” seeder (for larger jobs).
 The former involves simply scattering the seed evenly over the site by hand, while the latter accomplishes the same results through the use a hand-cranked spreader that can be purchased relatively cheaply at any garden center.
-If seeding an area of several acres or more, hydro-seeding is our recommended method, and we invite you to contact us for information if your plans to call for such a sizable project.
+If seeding an area of several acres or more, hydro-seeding is an effective option, but we do recommend you contact an experienced professional for more information.

 Regardless of which sowing method you choose, we strongly recommend mixing your seed with regular “sand box” sand at a ratio of about 5 parts (sand) to 1 part (seed).
 This allows for a more even distribution and also provides a convenient way to mark which portions of the site have been seeded and which have not.
 This is not a required method for a successful planting, but most will find it a simple, affordable, and practical step

 After sowing, we recommend that you lightly compress your seeds into the soil – no more than a ½ inch - so as to protect them from birds, wind disbursement, etc. The key here is to compress them, but not bury them.
+If the seeds are covered and do not receive enough sunlight, this will negatively impact germination.
 If the site is of a manageable size, you can accomplish this by simply walking over the portion that’s just been seeded, or if it’s a larger area, you might want to use a standard seed roller; often used when planting grass seed.